KaliedaRik/sc-screen-recorder/README.md

 + On initial visit to the web page the "Head" modal camera dropdown, and the "Record" modal microphone dropdown appear empty.
 This is because we don't request access to these things until further action is taken ("use head" and "start recording").
 Everything seems to work, but it's not a nice UX.

 #### Issues specific to Chrome desktop (Macbook Pro)
-+ Everything works as expected (except for the above comments) ... but that is expected as the web page was only tested on Chrome during initial development.
++ Everything works (except for the above comments) ... but that is expected as the web page was only tested on Chrome during initial development.

 #### Issues specific to Safari desktop (Macbook Pro)
 + The MediaPipe remove background thing isn't working, though you still get a talking head.